dgroomes/nushell-playground/README.md

   logging or maybe some statistics?
 * [x] DONE (`use ~/repos/opensource/nu_scripts/custom-completions/git/git-completions.nu *`) Load Nushell-maintained completions from ["nu_scripts"](https://github.com/nushell/nu_scripts/tree/4eab7ea772f0a288c99a79947dd332efc1884315/custom-completions)
 * [x] Custom completer.
-* [ ] Fallback to Bash for completions.
+* [x] DONE (Implemented in my other codebase: <https://github.com/dgroomes/my-config/commit/177b8714141a93b4ed2f76b4ff30d9f60a065b44>) Fallback to Bash for completions.
 While Carapace and Fish are interesting, I've already mastered Bash completions.
   Also see [this person's experience with Carapace and their decision to use the Fish completer in Nushell](https://news.ycombinator.com/item?id=40131630).
+   * DONE Wrap my head around how to even trigger a Bash completion programmatically from even a non-Nushell context.
+   * DONE Wire up a custom completer.
+This will involve creating an executable Bash script that takes envrionment variables like `COMP_LINE` and `COMP_POINT`, loads the 'bash-completion' library, autoloads the Bash completion script for the "command-under-completion" and finally generates the completions.
+   * SKIP (No it's fast.
+Computers these days are good) Do I need to keep a Bash subprocess running because it's so slow to start up and load completions, especially large ones like `docker` (5,000 lines of Bash code).
 * [ ] How should I time nu startup?
 Does it have anything built-in to measure anything?
 It would be easy to just handwrite the couple lines but curious if there is something more interesting that I'm missing.
 * [ ] When I do `cp $nu.config-path ~/some-directo` and as I'm trying to autocomplete the directory name, I don't get